dharc-org/chad-ap/process/development/01/informal-competency-questions.md

 CQ_1.2

 ### Question
-Return the time periods (start and end) in which the digitization process and the following software activity took place.
+What are the time spans during which the digitization process and the following software activities were carried out?

 ### Expected outcome
-A list of dates.
+A list of: `activity`, `start_date`, `end_date`

 ### Result
 * `ALD-15-acq`, "2023-04-07", "2023-04-07"